FTP2018/HelloWorld/README.md

 In 2018, this is disappointing and absurd.
 Culture and values come from the top and it has been made abundantly clear that while many tech leaders are happy to capitalize on female labor, they do not respect women enough to put them in leadership positions or compensate them fairly for their work.

 Twenty years ago, my mom’s best from college, Nikki, taught me about the glass ceiling.
 She was a VP at a major payments company but knew few women who made it past that level.
 This flew in the face of my naive understanding of equality of opportunity.
 I hated that was happening to her, but was so certain it wasn't something I needed to worry about.
 Two decades later we’ve made very little progress.
-Women still only hold 4.8% of CEO jobs and 10.6% of board seats at Fortune 500 countries.
+Women still only hold 4.4% of CEO jobs and 10.6% of board seats at Fortune 500 companies.
+0% of [Fortune 500 CEOs are black women](https://www.cio.com/article/3302376/careers-staffing/women-still-underrepresented-in-fortune-500-leadership-roles.html)

 We cannot let half of the population go unrepresented.
 The awareness, support and solidarity of the #MeToo movement will only have meaning if the fundamental power structure shifts and we can prevent this type of harassment going forward.
 In many cases, the perpetrators were able to stay in their position because their companies didn’t care about this behavior.
 This ambivalence is a cultural problem that comes from the top.
 The only way to prevent the MeToos of the future and guarantee women’s voices are heard and valued is to ensure we have half the seats at the table.
 I don’t want to feel solidarity with a new batch of women or hashtag in 2030.